seabopo/PowerShell-AtomicParsley/README.md

-When retrieving metadata from a file that contains the iTunMOVI atom, the raw data (both text and formatting) are stored in the result object's 'movi' property.
-The result object will also contain additional properties, each prefixed with the 'movi' atom name, for each type of list included in the 'movi' atom raw data.
+When retrieving metadata from a file that contains the iTunMOVI atom, the raw data (both text and formatting) are stored in the result object's 'iTunesMovie' property.
+The result object will also contain additional properties, each prefixed with 'iTunesMovie', for each type of list included in the 'iTunMOVI' atom.

 For the example iTunMOVI atom data above, the object that is returned would look like this:
 ```
 $atoms = @{
-    movi              = "<?xml version="1.0" encoding="UTF-8" standalone="no"?> ..."
+    iTunesMovie              = "<?xml version="1.0" encoding="UTF-8" standalone="no"?> ..."
-    moviStudio        = "Studio Name"
+    iTunesMovieStudio        = "Studio Name"
-    moviCast          = @('Tom Hanks:2672649','Tim Allen:187699022','Don Rickles:3625072')
+    iTunesMovieCast          = @('Tom Hanks:2672649','Tim Allen:187699022','Don Rickles:3625072')
-    moviDirectors     = @('John Lasseter:188703870')
+    iTunesMovieDirectors     = @('John Lasseter:188703870')
-    moviCoDirectors   = @()
+    iTunesMovieCoDirectors   = @()
-    moviProducers     = @()
+    iTunesMovieProducers     = @()
-    moviScreenWriters = @()
+    iTunesMovieScreenWriters = @()
 }
 ```
 ... where each entry in the list contains a name (Tom Hanks) and the ID (2672649) used by the iTunes store to identify that artist.

-When writing metadata to a file you can include the individual 'movi' properties that represent the credit lists (moviCast, moviDirectors, etc.) to automatically generate the correct XML metadata for the iTunMOVI atom ('movi' property).
+When writing metadata to a file you can include the individual 'iTunesMovie' properties that represent the credit lists (iTunesMovie, iTunesMovie, etc.) to automatically generate the correct XML metadata for the iTunMOVI atom.

 ```
 $atoms = @{
-    moviStudio        = "Studio Name"
+    iTunesMovieStudio        = "Studio Name"
-    moviCast          = @('Tom Hanks','Tim Allen','Don Rickles')
+    iTunesMovieCast          = @('Tom Hanks','Tim Allen','Don Rickles')
-    moviDirectors     = @('John Lasseter')
+    iTunesMovieDirectors     = @('John Lasseter')
-    moviCoDirectors   = @()
+    iTunesMovieCoDirectors   = @()
-    moviProducers     = @()
+    iTunesMovieProducers     = @()
-    moviScreenWriters = @()
+    iTunesMovieScreenWriters = @()
 }
 ```
 Note that the iTunes Store artist ID is not required to generate the iTunMOVI atom.

-If you include a 'movi' property in your object when writing data to a file, that property value will be written EXACTLY as defined in the property, and will not be auto-generated even if other 'movi' properties exist in the object.
+If you include the 'iTunesMovie' property in your object when writing data to a file, that property value will be written EXACTLY as defined in the property, and will not be auto-generated even if other 'iTunesMovie' properties exist in the object.

 ## Reading and Writing Metadata to Custom Atoms
 AtomicParsley supports writing both standard and reverse DNS format atom metadata.